GabrielcitoHub/safe-repeat-function/readme.md

 ## How to use

-Download the file and put it next to your other files in your avatar.
+Download the file at releases and put it next to your other files in your avatar.

 Then use the example code below in *another script* (dont edit the downloaded file).